ROCm/rdc/docs/index.rst

 .. _index:

 ******************************************
-ROCm Data Center tool documentation
+ROCm Data Center (RDC) tool documentation
 ******************************************

 The ROCm Data Center tool (RDC) simplifies the administration of, and addresses key infrastructure challenges in AMD GPUs in cluster and datacenter environments.
-The main features are of the RDC tool include:
+The main features are of RDC include:

 * GPU telemetry
 * GPU statistics for jobs
 * Integration with third-party tools
 * Open source

-You can access RDC on `GitHub repository <https://github.com/ROCm/rdc>`_.
+You can access the RDC tool on `GitHub repository <https://github.com/ROCm/rdc>`_.

 The documentation is structured as follows: